-Indicator Number 3.3.1 Provincial Indicator title Number of households supported with agricultural food production initiatives Definition According to Stats SA (2016), a household is a group of persons who live together and provide themselves jointly with food and other essentials for living, or a single person who lives alone.
+Indicator Number 3.3.1 Provincial Indicator title Number of households supported with agricultural food production initiatives Definition According to Statistics South Africa (Stats SA) (2016), a household is a group of persons who live together and provide themselves jointly with food and other essentials for living, or a single person who lives alone.
 Households have several characteristics and one of these is that they can be practicing agriculture at the household level and could therefore be referred to as subsistence producers.
 Households benefiting from agricultural food production initiatives therefore refer to households and/ or subsistence producers who will require agricultural support.
-Source of data Database list of beneficiaries Method of Calculation / Assessment Simple count Means of Verification Signed list of beneficiaries and ID copies Assumptions Support of households and subsistence producers will lead to households being food secured Disaggregation of Beneficiaries N/A Spatial Transformation N/A Calculation type Cumulative Reporting Cycle Quarterly Desired performance Actual performance as per target Indicator Responsibility Programme Manager
+Source of data Database list of beneficiaries Method of Calculation / Assessment Simple count Means of Verification Signed list of beneficiaries and ID copies Assumptions Support of households and subsistence producers will lead to households being food secured Disaggregation of Beneficiaries Youth: Male: 60 Female: 1 200 Women: 3 780

+Men: 780 Disability: Male: 60 Female: 120

+Spatial Transformation District based

+Calculation type Cumulative

+Reporting Cycle Quarterly

+Desired performance Actual performance as per target

+Indicator Responsibility Programme Manager